za-gene/rpi/4/README.md

 Pins are labelled C1, C2, ...
 C6 left to right in the diagram above.

 ```
-DEV  DESC 8266
+DEV  DESC   WROOM
 C1   5V     VIN
-C2   RS[1]
+C2   RS[1]  D4
 C3   CS     D5
 C4   CLK    D18
 C5   MOSI   D23
 C6   GND    GND
 ```

-**MISO** is not used. **RS** is set low to issue a command, high to issue an ASCII.
+[1] **MISO** is not used. **RS** is set low to issue a command, high to issue an ASCII.
 DO NOT use a regular MISO on ESP8266, use an alternative pin like D4 (GPIO2).

 ## See also